berwiecom/jirafeau/README.md

 PS: If you have fixed errors or added features, then please contribute to the project and send a merge request with these changes.

 ## Contribution

-If you want to contribute to project, then take a look at the git repository:
+If you want to contribute to the project, then take a look at the git repository:

 - https://gitlab.com/mojo42/Jirafeau

 and the Contribution Guidelines

 - https://gitlab.com/mojo42/Jirafeau/blob/master/CONTRIBUTING.md

 ## FAQ